Making sugar cookie cutouts with Bisquick is an easy shortcut for busy families!

 How to Make Bisquick Sugar Cookies:

 Cream butter and sugar.
-First, you’ll mix together the softened butter and confectioner’s sugar, along with vanilla and almond extracts and egg, mixing until combined.
+First, you’ll use an electric mixer to mix together the softened butter and confectioner’s sugar, along with vanilla and almond extracts and egg, mixing until combined.

 Add Bisquick.
 Next you’ll add the Bisquick to the bowl, mixing just until it’s incorporated and a soft dough forms.